jmkopper/kb-song-ranker/README.md

 # kb-song-ranker

 Svelte app for ranking Kate Bush's singles.
+[Try it out](https://kb-song-ranker.vercel.app/).
 List of singles is a (lightly) edited list consisting of Bush's singles that charted in the U.K.:

 - Wuthering Heights
 - The Man with the Child in His Eyes